-- The expiration date;

-- Any visualized particles; or color change for epinephrine auto-injectors; or

-- Bronchodilator canister damage.
+- The expiration date; - Any visualized particles; or color change for epinephrine auto-injectors; or - Color change Bronchodilator canister damage.

-The employee shall be responsible for ensuring the district replaces, as soon as reasonably possible, any logged epinephrine auto-injector that is empty after use, damaged or, close to expiration.
+The employee shall be responsible for ensuring the district replaces, as soon as reasonably possible, any logged epinephrine auto-injector that is used empty after use, damaged or, close to expiration, or discolored or has particles visible in the liquid.
 The district shall dispose of stock medications and delivery devices in accordance with state laws and regulations.

-Training: A school nurse or personnel trained and authorized may provide or administer any of the medication listed in this policy from a school supply to a student or individual if the authorized personnel or school nurse reasonably and in good faith believes the student or individual is having an anaphylactic reaction, respiratory distress, asthma or other airway-constricting disease, or opioid overdose.
-Training to obtain a signed certificate to become personnel authorized to administer an epinephrine auto-injector, bronchodilator canister or spacer or opioid antagonist shall consist of the requirements of medication administration established by law and an annual anaphylaxis asthma, other airway-constricting disease, opioid overdose training program approved by the Department of Education.
+Training: A school nurse or personnel trained and authorized may provide or administer any of the medication listed in this policy from a school supply to a student or individual if the authorized personnel or school nurse reasonably and in good faith believes the student or individual is having an anaphylactic reaction, respiratory distress, asthma or other airway-constricting disease, or and opioid overdose.
+Training to obtain a signed certificate to become personnel authorized to administer an epinephrine auto-injector, bronchodilator canister and or spacer and or opioid antagonist shall consist of the requirements of medication administration established by law and an annual anaphylaxis asthma, other airway-constricting disease, opioid overdose training program approved by the Department of Education.

-Authorized personnel will be required to retake the medication administration course, training program and provide a procedural skills demonstration to the school nurse demonstrating competency in the administration of stock epinephrine auto-injectors, bronchodilator canister and spacer or opioid antagonist to retain authorization to administer these medications if the following occur:
+Authorized personnel will be required to retake the medication administration course, training program and provide a procedural skills demonstration to the school nurse demonstrating competency in the administration of stock epinephrine auto-injectors, bronchodilator canister and spacer and or opioid antagonist to retain authorization to administer these medications if the following occur:

-- Failure to administer an epinephrine auto-injector, bronchodilator canisters and spacers or opioid antagonist according to generally accepted standards of practice ("medication error"); or - Accidental injection of injury to school personnel related to improperly administering the medication ("medication incident").
+- Failure to administer an epinephrine auto-injector, bronchodilator canisters and spacers and opioid antagonist to a student or individual by proper route, failure to administer the correct dosage, or failure to administer an epinephrine auto-injector, bronchodilator canisters and spacers and or opioid antagonist according to generally accepted standards of practice ("medication error"); or - Accidental injection of an epinephrine auto injector into a digit of the authorized personnel injury to school personnel related to improperly administering the medication ("medication incident").